GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (76) .md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
-During the secondary action phase of each such round, it inflicts a piercing attack.
+During the secondary action phase of each such round, it inflicts a fire attack.
 You are prone during this time.

 ### G (3